BehaviorTree/BehaviorTree.CPP/docs/tutorial_05_subtrees.md

 # Composition of Behaviors with Subtree

-We can build large scale behavior composing togheter smaller and reusable behaviors into larger ones.
+We can build large scale behavior composing together smaller and reusable behaviors into larger ones.

 In other words, we want to create __hierarchical__ behavior trees.